 For faculty and staff

-Once we return, the campus experience will be different than it was before the COVID-19 crisis.
-Many details have been worked out, and many are still to come.
 We appreciate the input we have received from students, families, faculty and staff so far and it continues to help shape planning efforts.
-Returning to campus will be in phases and the plans follow Centers for Disease Control and Prevention, state, city and VCU Health guidance.
-To be together means we are responsible together.
+VCU's Return to Campus plan follows Centers for Disease Control and Prevention, Virginia Department of Health, city and VCU Health guidance.
+Our commitment to each other allows us to be better together.

 Additional details and information